 - Options to ignore file extensions and folders

 - You can limit the scan premium file size

 One of the common WordPress security weaknesses is PHP files and database, a simple code injection can destroy the site and if there is no backup, then just forget it.
 However, for those who use WordPress to build personal sites for information purposes only, there is a simple, yet effective way to secure WordPress and make it hard to manipulate, their WP2Static plugin generates a static copy of your WordPress website and server it to the public.

-Static pages are known for heir lightweight size, speed and high level of security.
+Static pages are known for their lightweight size, speed, and high level of security.
 So, try it if you have a WordPress site with a few pages you don’t update or you don’t think that it should be dynamic.

 How this tool can improve WordPress security?

 - Separate URLs for admin and public pages